-We still needed to fab up the battery tray beneath the seat.
+We still need to fab up the battery tray beneath the seat.
 Once that’s done, and any tabs that may have been forgotten in between, all of this and the frame will go off to the powder coater.

 A Delkevic 4-into-1 exhaust system was fitted up to the K motor, and great to see there were no clearance issues with the right side foot controls.
 A fab’d bracket will eventually be added to the frame for muffler support.

 The frame came back on May 3rd. what a stunning powder coat job from Lo Ko Coatings in Oak Lawn, IL, and totally worth the wait.
 Went to the shop first thing the next morning to check it out, as well as brought over the motor covers to polish them up.
 The plan was to at least put the valve cover on the motor.
-Well, not only did that happen, we ended up dropping the motor into the frame, put the front end back on - and then also the rear end.
+Not only did that happen, we ended up dropping the motor into the frame, put the front end back on - and then the rear end.

-Completely unplanned, we had the time and made the bike a roller on May 4, 2018.
+Completely unplanned, we had the time and made the bike a roller on May 4, 2019.